github/libprojfs/docs/build-install.md

 You will then need to supply the path to this location when building libprojfs.
-The recommended way to do this is to use the `--with-libfusepkg` option (described in the next section), which should ensure you do not also need to supply the path to your modified libfuse when running the [VFSForGit `MirrorProvider`][vfs4git-mirror] test programs.
+The recommended way to do this is to use the `--with-libfusepkg` option (described in the next section), which should ensure you do not also need to supply the path to your newly built FUSE 3 when running the [VFSForGit `MirrorProvider`][vfs4git-mirror] test programs.

 ## Building libprojfs